Thursday, 30 May 2013

 Walking Therapy I believe does something similar, as a client starts to pick their way with a guide, the relationship established due to the motion and the action of walking becomes one of collaboration.
 Traditionally clients and their counsellors sit at a distance to one another.
-Their chairs are either faced in just off oppositional positions to each other.
+Their chairs are faced in just off oppositional positions to each other.
 The room will usually be furnished in a low key non threatening manner.
-There may be a picture or 2 on the walls.
-Perhaps framed certificates on the wall or stand somewhere in the room and a hidden time device.
+There may be a picture or 2 on the walls, framed certificates somewhere in the room and a partially hidden time device.
 (To keep sessions to time)

-I have run 2 successful trials with 2 different individuals over the past 2 months and their response has been hugely positive.
+I have run 2 successful trials with 2 different individuals over the past 2 months and their responses have been hugely positive.

 “You can’t help but be in the moment!
-Each step you have to be aware of, and that keeps you in the now”.
+Each step you have to be aware of, and that keeps you in the now”, another useful comment.

 I have enjoyed how the environment has enabled conversation and inspiration to bubble up and be accessed.
 Even when in a quiet lull in conversation, the effect of walking in beautiful areas around Lee and Blackheath has meant that something ‘other’ is being accessed and it is when this is brought back into the conversation the reflective quiet’s findings are always surprising and useful.